 The only downside to the Great Fountain Geyser is that it erupts once in a 4-hour window, so you might need to wait for some time.
 We enjoyed a packed lunch and some drinks while being completely immersed in nature.

-Four days is perfect for anyone traveling Yellowstone on a budget because this allows you to stay outside of Yellowstone Park and save money on lodging.
+Four days is perfect for anyone traveling to Yellowstone on a budget because this allows you to stay outside of Yellowstone Park and save money on lodging.
 Small towns outside of Yellowstone such as Gardiner, West Yellowstone, and Jackson offer more amenities and a wider variety of cuisines.

 If you have four days in Yellowstone, I would recommend making a short stop at Grand Teton National Park, another beautiful national park located 8 miles away from Yellowstone’s South Entrance.